itssaqlain06/Dev-MVC/README.md

-# Node.js MVC Structure Generator: dev-mvc
+# dev-mvc: Node.js MVC Structure Generator

 **Tired of manually setting up folder structures for your Node.js backend projects?** `dev-mvc` is a powerful Node.js CLI tool designed to **automate the creation of a standardized MVC folder structure**, saving you time and effort.
 Focus on writing code with this streamlined setup!